How Fasting Influences Your Genes

 The connection between fasting and reduced Alzheimer's risk centers around the APP gene.
 When we fast, the expression of this gene is dialed down, which could mean less amyloid plaquing – notorious for its association with Alzheimer’s disease.

-Emerging studies are now showing that not just in theory but in practice too, choosing too fast can have a tangible impact on the health of our brains.
+Emerging studies are now showing that choosing too fast can have a tangible impact on the health of our brains, not just in theory but also in practice.
 If preventing cognitive decline interests you, here’s an article that explores this relationship further.

 Fasting-Induced Autophagy and Immune System Support